-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 1,302,720 additional shares of common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to additional shares of common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
 The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with the offering of the shares of common stock offered by this prospectus.
 To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional shares of common stock as the number listed next to the underwriter's name in the preceding table bears to the total number of shares of common stock listed next to the names of all underwriters in the preceding table.

 The following table shows the per share and total public offering price, underwriting discounts and commissions, and proceeds before expenses to us.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional 1,302,720 shares of common stock.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional shares of common stock.

+10 itai

+Per No Full

-Total Per Share No Exercise Full Exercise Public offering price \$ 20.00 \$ 173,696,000 \$ 199,750,400 Underwriting discounts and commissions to be paid by us \$ 1.40 \$ 12,158,720 \$ 13,982,528 Proceeds, before expenses, to us \$ 18.60 \$ 161,537,280 \$ 185,767,872
+Share Exercise Exercise

+Public offering price \$ \$ \$

+Underwriting discounts and commissions to be paid by us \$ \$ \$

+Proceeds, before expenses, to us \$ \$ \$

-The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$2,703,275.
-We have agreed to reimburse the underwriters for expenses relating to clearance of this offering with the Financial Industry Regulatory Authority of up to \$40,000.
+The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$.
+We have agreed to reimburse the underwriters for expenses relating to clearance of this offering with the Financial Industry Regulatory Authority of up to \$